grounds/grounds-exec/README.md

 All you need is `docker` and `make` to run your own server.

 This project is using [socket.io](http://socket.io).
-This adds the ability to run arbitrary code in real-time from any web browser.
+This adds the ability to run arbitrary code in real-time from a web browser.

 Each `run` is executed inside a `docker` container, which is destroyed at the end of the `run`.